gbblack/mansus/PKM PLan.md

 The `created` and `status` fields will be filled in automatically.
 The rest will need to filled in manually each time.
 Some notes do not require all these fields and others may require more, but for now I think this is a good start.

-`created`: The day the note was created written in this format: `YYYY-MM-DD`
+`created`: The day the note was created written in this format: `DD-MM-YYYY`

 `status` should reflect how complete a note is.
 The status reflects how much work is left to be done on a note until it is considered complete.
 The stages/values are: